 One of the appeals of Brie is that it is soft, but this also means it will go bad within a few weeks of being cut into, even if properly stored in a refrigerator.
 If you are unsure of whether your Brie is bad, proceed cautiously.

 Rinds of cheeses will often produce a moldy exterior, so knowing whether or not the mold is bad can be the difference between a delightful treat and a bad stomach ache.

 The rind of your Brie should maintain a white, powdery exterior.
-If the rind displays more of a flaky, gray exterior, spoilage is likely.
+Spoilage is likely if the rind displays a flaky, gray exterior.